hmedrano/erddap-python/README.md

 ```

-You can continue adding constraints and operations to the request.
+You can continue adding constraints and server side operations to the request.

 ```python
 >>> import datetime as dt